microsoft/vss-web-extension-sdk/README.md

-# SDK for Visual Studio Online Extensions
+# Visual Studio Services Client SDK

-This repo contains core client SDK file and TypeScript declare files for [Visual Studio Online extensions](https://www.visualstudio.com/integrate/extensions/overview).
+This repo contains core client SDK file and TypeScript declare files needed for developing [Visual Studio Online Extensions](https://www.visualstudio.com/integrate/extensions/overview).

 **VSS.SDK.js** enables an extension to communicate to host to perform operations like initializing, notifying extension is loaded or getting context about the current page on the host.